 A1 Home Pest Control uses only the BEST termiticide and Baiting Systems on the market, we will not use cheap products for prevention or curative treatments on your structure.

 Formosan Subterranean Termites

-Formosan subterranean termites can do a lot of damage to a structure, eventually rendering it unsafe to be in.
-To get to this point, it takes years and years of termites working hard and the most aggressive termite is the Formosan subterranean termite.
+Formosan Subterranean termites can do a lot of damage to a structure, eventually rendering it unsafe to live.
+To get to this point, it takes years and years of termites working hard, and the most aggressive termite is the Formosan Subterranean termite.
 The queens can lay anywhere from 2,000- 3,000 eggs a day, making the colony rise into the millions.
-Formosan subterranean termites do not consume more wood than Subterranean termites do, it’s their sheer numbers in the colonies that allow them to do more damage in a shorter period of time.
+Formosan Subterranean termites do not consume more wood than Subterranean termites do, it’s their sheer numbers in the colonies that allow them to do more damage in a shorter period.

-The best defense for Formosan Subterranean termites or Subterranean termites is monitors, baiting and trenching; depending on the structure, environment and if there is a current infestation.
+The best defense for Formosan Subterranean termites or Subterranean termites is monitors, baiting or trenching; depending on the structure, environment and if there is a current infestation.

 The queens only lay 5-10 eggs in the first year and 9-15 eggs in the years after, making them very slow to build a colony.
-It will take a colony anywhere from five to seven years for their damage to start being noticed.
+It will take a colony anywhere from five to seven years to start showing sign of damage to a house.

 Q) Why is my neighbor digging a moat?

 A) Subterranean Termites forage up to 300 feet away from the nest (in the soil) making them very difficult to eliminate.
 So, if your neighbor has them, there is a good chance you do as well.
 Subterranean termites use mud tubes to travel in when outside of the soil, they build them from the ground up against the side of the structure and in they go.
 They only need a crack to get in and start getting comfortable!